 142. Clock in nephrite with red and green gold carved mounts set with rose diamonds and enamelled translucent pale pink on an engraved ground; the dial set within a pearl border, enamelled opalescent white with red gold hands.
-The gold XXV indicates that this was an anniversary gift
+The gold XXV indicates that this Signed: H.W.